Anvil apps are automatically hosted - there’s nothing you need to do to get them running.

 See Depending On Other Apps for more information.

-You can get a full installation of the whole Anvil system in your private network, as part of an Enterprise installation.
-You can also get a dedicated Anvil instance installed in a private or public cloud system.
+You can get a full installation of the whole Anvil system – both the editor, for building your apps, and the one-click hosting platform for deploying them – in your private network, or in your own cloud environment, as part of an Enterprise installation.

 See Anvil for Enterprise for more information.